Are you expecting your third bundle of joy? Congratulations! What an exciting time for your family.

 At any given time of the day, I’m usually hooked up to a breast pump, bouncing the baby, and pulling apart my two older boys.
 If I can get a hand free, I’m probably scarfing down a banana or half eaten graham cracker for a meal.

 Now, don’t get me wrong, I have a TON of help from my mom and husband and friends/family.
-But, there are multiple times a day where there isn’t enough MAMA to go around.
-And that’s just the way it is and I wouldn’t have it any other way (most days!).
+It takes a village takes on a whole new meaning when it comes to raising three kids.
+But even still, there are multiple times a day where there isn’t enough MAMA to go around.
+It’s the dichotomy of motherhood.
+Even with grace, at the end of the day, there is just one mama.
+There is only one you.
+Good days and bad, I like to think that I serve a purpose greater than what my mind heart can even think of when it comes to raising our kids.
+As cheesy and exhausting as that might be at times; that’s just the way it is and I wouldn’t have it any other way (most days!).

 Noise Level is Always High

 Don’t come to our house if you’re looking for peace and quiet.
+There is always some level of noise expected at any given time of day.
+A mixture of newborn cries, toddler tantrums, and preschooler questions is always abound in our home.
 But, the laughter?
 The laughs and love are always in abundance in our home.
 C starts us off with a musical concerto of his favorite songs to announce the break of a new day.
 It’s often followed by A and C screaming with glee while chasing each other around their shared room.

 From wake up to bed time, the screams and the laughs are never ending.
 Even during nap time, when two out of three kids are sleeping, there’s always, ALWAYS noise.
 Whether it’s our two dogs barking at the mailman or our oldest playing build and crash with his LEGO and magnet tile toys, there is no shortage of noise in our house.